fontexD/k8s/sidero/README.md

 First of all is to install the Cli-Tools to make all of this possible

-Install this on your K8s-Cluster controlplane Node
+Install this on your K8s-cluster controlplane node

 <br>